- Gameplay mechanics—including mechanics borrowed from Tabletop Games.

 - Suddenly Blonde

-A character's design is constrained due to technical limitations.
+A character's design in earlier works is constrained due to technical limitations.

 - Suspend Save